bostongolang/golang-lab-chat/lessons/05-handle-joins.md

 `ChatUser` object on the `joins` channel.

-What we *want* to do is to be able to track all of the users in the `ChatRoom.users` map, so that we can relay the messages received to the other user sockets.
+What we *want* to do is to be able to track all of the users in the `ChatRoom.users` map, so we can tell the other users when new users have joined, and also make sure we can broadcast messages correctly.

 We will do this by implementing the dispatcher in `chatroom.ListenForMessages` which is designed to handle the messages on the various chatroom channels, and act accordingly (e.g. add or remove users from internal data structures, broadcast connection, disconnection, and other messages to all users).
+This dispatcher will run in its own goroutine constantly looking for message on its queues.

 So, let's go!